 Quality of Care

-Positive order passed in the High Court of Chhattisgarh regarding the quality of care in Gaurela CHCCase, Chhattisgarh, Impact, Issues, Litigation, Maternal Health, Quality of Care, States, WORK
+HRLN receives positive order in Uttar Pradesh regarding hospital conditionsCase, Impact, Issues, Litigation, Maternal Health, Quality of Care, States, Uttar Pradesh, WORK

 In December 2017, HRLN received a positive order from the High Court in Allahabad ordering a Commission comprising of advocates to visit District Hospitals in Allahabad and compile a report on the working conditions.
 This order followed a petition filed regarding the woefully inadequate healthcare services in several District

 HRLN receives positive order in Safdarjung Hospital Medical Negligence CaseDelhi, Impact, Litigation, Maternal Health, New Delhi, Quality of Care, States, WORK

 In the shocking case that involved a baby, pronounced dead, handed over to the family in an envelope, and then turning out to be alive, HRLN has received a positive order from the Delhi High Court, in which Safdarjung Hospital's negligence was described as 'disturbing'.

 Read the full order below.